Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Methodology

-\subsubsection{Problem Definition.}
+\subsubsection{Problem Definition}

-In this paper, we focus on predicting the missing links of the biomedical KG $\mathcal{G}_{kg}$ by a learnable model to learn reliable interactions and filter out task-independent noise.
-Building upon the approach outlined in~\cite{yin2022algorithm}, we convert the link prediction into a classification task and take the relations classification as downstream tasks.
-Our goal is to estimate the link probability of various relations (e.g., DTI and DDI).
-For a given unknown link $(u,v)$ with relation $r$, we propose a model to predict the probability of $r$ denoted as $p_{(u,r,v)} = \mathcal{F}((u, r, v)|\Theta, \mathcal{G}_{kg}, \mathcal{G}_{sub}, \mathcal{G}_{sem})$ by maximizing the mutual information between the refined and semantic subgraphs.
+In this paper, we focus on predicting the missing molecular interactions based on biomedical KG $\mathcal{G}_{kg}$ by adaptively extracting high-quality facts and offering additional knowledge.
+We treat the molecular interaction prediction as a classification task, aiming to estimate the interaction probability of various relations (e.g., DTI and DDI).
+For a given unknown molecular pair $(u,v)$ with relation $r$, we propose a model to predict the interaction probability denoted as $p_{(u,r,v)} = \mathcal{F}((u,r,v)|\Theta, \mathcal{G}_{kg}, \mathcal{G}_{sub}, \mathcal{G}_{sem})$ by maximizing the mutual information between the local and semantic subgraphs, where $r$ represents the DTI or DDI.